top of page

 Tags: poetic computation, sculpture, building facade, structural innovation

-How is the motion of a holy river translated to steel?
+How is the motion of a holy river translated to infrastructure?

-Expressed in neat lines, it behaves as a flowing landscape transposed vertically, leading our collective vision to an open sky.
+Expressed in neat lines, it behaves as a flowing landscape flipped vertically, to direct the vision to an open sky.